getsentry/sentry-docs/src/docs/product/performance/resources.md

 ## Sample List

 Click on a page to open its samples list.
-This side panel shows summary metrics (requests per minute, average duration, and time spent) for the resource in the specific endpoint.
+This side panel shows summary metrics (requests per minute, average duration, and time spent) for the resource in the specific page.

 The table shows a sample list of events, their span duration, and the difference in duration compared to average.
 This table is sorted by longest span duration.